 Jolene Nancy Anderson

-Nancy Anderson is an American basketball player born on July 22, 1986.
-Nancy is the all-time leading scorer for the University of Wisconsin women's basketball team with 2,312 total points.
-In the 2008 WNBA Draft, she was drafted by the Connecticut Sun.
-Nancy plays for Reyer Venezia in Serie A (women's football).
+Nancy Anderson is an American basketball player who born on July 22, 1986.
+In the 2008 WNBA Draft, she has been drafted by the Connecticut Sun.
+At present, Nancy plays for Reyer Venezia in Serie A (women’s football).
+Nancy is the all-time leading scorer for the University of Wisconsin women’s basketball team with 2,312 total points.

 Kiah Irene Stokes

-Kiah Irene Stokes is an American professional basketball player born on March 30, 1993.
-She plays for the New York Liberty of the Women's National Basketball Association (WNBA).
+Kiah Irene Stokes is an American professional basketball player who born on March 30, 1993.
+At present, she plays for the New York Liberty of the Women’s National Basketball Association (WNBA).
 At Mohegan Sun Arena, she has been chosen by the Libert.
 She was the No.11 pick in the first round of the 2015 WNBA Draft.
-From 2013 to 2015, Kiah played for four years at the University of Connecticut, where she was part of four successive Final Four teams and has won three straight national contests.
-Kiah played for Linn-Mar High School in Marion, Iowa, before joining UConn.
+From 2013 to 2015, Kiah played four years at the University of Connecticut, where she was part of four successive Final Four teams and have won three straight national contests.
+Kiah played for Linn-Mar High School in Marion, Iowa, before joining at UConn.
 Kiah also played on the USA Basketball U16 National Team, where she assisted the team in winning the FIBA Americas U16 Championship Gold Medal.
-Kiah's father is Greg Stokes, an all-American basketball player at the University of Iowa.
+Kiah’s father is Greg Stokes, who was an all-American basketball player at the University of Iowa.
 Greg played for the Philadelphia 76ers and won gold with the 1983 USA Pan American Games Team.

 Kiah studied at Linn-Mar High School in Marion, Iowa.
 Kiah was a three-year starter at Linn-Mar High School located in Marion, Iowa, where she has initiated in 52 of 76 games played.
-In one of 25 games played, she averaged 7.4 points, 8.2 rebounds, and 4.0 blocks to lead Linn-Mar to a 22–3 record in her early first year in 2007–08.
-At Linn-Mar High School, as a senior player, Kiah averaged 25.0 points, 14.8 rebounds, and 5.1 blocks per game in her final year of school.
-Kiah was named Iowa's 2010 Gatorade State Player of the year and was honored as a 2011 McDonald's, Parade Magazine, WBCA All-American.
-Kiah has averaged 58.8% in field goals, 65.4% in free throws, and 6.3 points per game in two WNBA seasons.
+In one of 25 games played and had an average of 7.4 points, 8.2 rebounds, and 4.0 blocks to lead Linn-Mar to a 22–3 record in her early freshman year in 2007–08.
+At Linn-Mar High School, as a senior player, Kiah averaged 25.0 points, 14.8 rebounds, and 5.1 blocks per game in her final year school.
+Kiah was named Iowa’s 2010 Gatorade State Player of the year and was honored as a 2011 McDonald’s, Parade Magazine, WBCA All-American.
+In two WNBA seasons, Kiah has averaged 58.8% in field goals, 65.4% in free throws, and 6.3 points per game.
 In the 2016 WNBA playoffs, Kiah Stokes and the New York Liberty played.

 Maria Alexandrovna Stepanova